JekabsIlkens/websocket-notifs/README.md

   </tr>
 </table>

-## Proof of concept analysis:
+## Project description:

-#### Problem Statement
+### Problem Statement
 The project addresses the need for real-time data delivery from the server to the browser.
 Traditional HTTP-based communication is not sufficient for instantaneous updates as it relies on request-response cycles.
 Leveraging WebSockets we can enable seamless, bi-directional communication, which allows the server to push data directly to the client.
 This is ideal for applications requiring live updates, such as live feeds, or real-time notifications. <br/>

-#### Success Metrics
+### Success Metrics
 Demonstrate a functional client-server WebSocket notification system with a simple single channel and event implementation. <br/>
 - Clients receive real-time updates pushed from the server.
 - Data is displayed accurately and instantaneously in the browser.

-#### Implementation
+### Implementation
-- **Server Side**: Implemented using Laravel 11 and Laravel Reverb to broadcast data to connected clients via WebSockets.
+- **Server Side**: Laravel 11 and Reverb to broadcast data to connected clients via WebSockets.
-- **Client Side**: Implemented using Laravel Echo and JavaScript to listen for events, and display the received data.
+- **Client Side**: Laravel Echo and JavaScript to listen for events, and display the received data.
-- **Data Storage**: Implemented using Redis for easy and simple session and new notification storage.
+- **Data Storage**: Redis for easy and simple session and new notification storage.

-#### Potential Improvements
+## Potential improvements:

+### The current setup:
-**The current setup** is directly firing an event after inserting data into Redis.
+Directly firing an event after inserting data into Redis.
 This ensures that the WebSocket is triggered immediately after the data is added.
 Simple implementation with an immediate response to the insert, so users see notifications as soon as the data is inserted, but slightly less scalable in case of heavy traffic. <br/>

+### Alternative approach:
-**Alternative approach** would be to listen for changes in Redis through Pub/Sub and trigger an event when new data is inserted.
-This approach is more scalable, but introduces more complexity. <br/>
+Listen for changes in Redis through Pub/Sub and trigger an event when new data is inserted.
+This approach is more scalable, but introduces more complexity.
 Considering that this is a simple proof of concept to demonstrate real-time data via WebSockets, the current implementation is simple and sufficient for the goal.
 When implementing into a real system we would naturally anticipate heavy traffic and the need for better decoupling of the event system with Redis Pub/Sub which would allow events to be triggered asynchronously.

 ## Installation instructions: